-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

 For example, Japan's work culture has long emphasized overtime and mandatory workplace transfers, neither of which are conducive to life as a primary caregiver.
 She believes such practices should be banned by the anti-discrimination law.

-The average woman in Japan does about 3-and-a-half hours of housework and child care a day.
+The average woman in Japan does about three-and-a-half hours of housework and child care a day.
 The average man does about 45 minutes, performing less unpaid work a day than his counterpart in any other OECD country.

 Men who do want to help at home often find the mandatory overtime makes this near impossible.
 A recent study found working hours were the factor most closely correlated with this lack of male participation in the home.
 Men who worked more than 10 hours a day had little or no participation in child rearing.